danmayer/coverband/README.md

 # copy the config from the readme
 # If you don't set REDIS_URL, remove that to use default localhost

+# Make some code so we can look at the coverage
 rails generate scaffold blogs
 bundle exec rake db:migrate